soypat/gsdf/README.md

 ## Features

+- UI for visualizing parts, rendered directly from shaders.
+See [UI example](./examples/ui) by running `go run ./examples/ui`

 - GPU and CPU implementations for all shapes and operations.
 CPU implementations are actually faster for simple parts.

 - Include arbitrary buffers into GPU calculation.
 See [`Shader` interface](./glbuild/glbuild.go).